-Under Section 504 and the ADA, the terms "auxiliary aids and services" include: qualified interpreters, note takers, transcription services, written materials, telephone handset amplifiers, devices or other similar services and actions.
-In postsecondary education, classroom accommodations are referred to as "academic accommodations."
-The accommodation(s)/service(s) available to students are based on the individual student's disability-related needs.
+Under Section 504 and the ADA, the terms “auxiliary aids and services” include: qualified interpreters, note takers, transcription services, written materials, telephone handset amplifiers, devices or other similar services and actions.
+In postsecondary education, classroom accommodations are referred to as “academic accommodations.”
+The accommodation(s)/service(s) available to students are based on the individual student’s medical documentation.
 Accommodation(s)/service(s) include, but are not limited to, the following:

-In order to ensure the academic success of our students with disabilities, the Disability Services Advisor provides the following services to these students:
+In order to assist the academic success of our students with disabilities, the Disability Services Office will provide the following services to these students:

 Extended time on tests